mrmarkuz/ns8-samba/README.md

 page and resume the configuration of the DC: it must be joined to the domain as a new DC.

+The `samba_audit` DB is also included in the backup set, and restored by the usual procedure.

+## Known log messages

+- `warning: there are circular foreign-key constraints on this table` This warning from TimescaleDB backup procedure is harmless.
+See https://docs.timescale.com/self-hosted/latest/troubleshooting/#errors-encountered-during-a-pg_dump-migration.

 ## Migration notes

 Migration is implemented in the `import-module` action.